PiotrJagielny/MyCardGame/README.md

 For multiplayer messaging i used Spring web sockets and SockJS. <br>
 To store users decks i used PostgreSQL and JPA/Hibernate. <br>
 Frontend is hosted via Vercel <br>
 Backend is hosted via AWS.
-Server is running on EC2 instance, jar file is inside S3 bucket and database is made with RDS <br>
+Server is running on EC2 instance and database is running on AWS RDS <br>

 ## Rules
 Game consists of 3 rounds, player who wins 2 rounds wins game.
 When both players end round, one with more points on board wins round. <br>